Written in the Stars (Elton John and LeAnn Rimes song)

 "Written in the Stars" is a song recorded by British musician Elton John and American singer LeAnn Rimes, written by John and lyricist Tim Rice for the musical Aida.
-There are two different recordings of the song, one with Rimes performing the first verse, the other with John.
-The song was later featured on Rimes' 2002 album I Need You and the concept album for the musical.
+There are two different recordings of the song: one with Rimes performing the first verse, and another with John.
+The song was later included on Rimes' 2002 album I Need You and the concept album for the musical.
 The song was performed live at VH1 Divas Live '99.

 Background

 In this scene in the musical, Radames informs Aida that he's calling off the wedding.
 Aida knows that this would ruin her father's escape and tells him he must go through with it.
 Radames agrees, on condition that she escapes to freedom on a boat he will provide.
 The two lovers lament the complication of the circumstances of their love together before parting.

 Chart performance

 For John, "Written in the Stars" was his 57th top-40 single on the US Billboard charts as a performer.
 It would be his last US top-40 for over two decades, until he reached the region again with "Cold Heart (Pnau remix)", featuring Dua Lipa.
 John achieved at least one top-40 single on the US charts every year from 1970 to 1999, with this song being the last in the run.
 "Written in the Stars" was certified gold in the US for shipments exceeding 500,000.

 In Canada, "Written in the Stars" topped the RPM Adult Contemporary chart and reached number 22 on the RPM Top Singles chart.
 Due to Rimes' previous country music success, it also peaked at number 74 on the RPM Country Tracks chart due to unsolicited airplay as an album cut.
 Elsewhere, the single reached number 10 in the United Kingdom and the top 40 in Austria, Iceland, Italy, and Switzerland.